pfdubois/BridgeBidding/source/Glossary.rst

       not QJ10, and usually five or more cards.

    cue bid
+   cue
       A bid of a suit already bid by the opponents.
-Cue bid is also an older term for :term:`control bid`.
+In slam bidding, a cue bid is also an older synonym for :term:`control bid`.

    control bid
    control bidding